-3. Read the license agreement.
+- 2 Read the license agreement.
 Select the "I accept the terms of the license agreement" radio button to accept the terms of the agreement and continue.
-If you select the "I do not
+If you select the "I do not accept the terms of the license agreement," you will not be allowed to continue the installation.
+A dialog box will open asking if you wish to cancel the setup.
+Click OK to cancel the installation. - 3 Click Next.
+In the Directory Name field, type your desired path; keep the default path or click Browse to navigate to the desired directory.

-- 4. Click Next.
-In the Directory Name field, type your desired path; keep the default path or click Browse to navigate to the desired directory. - Note: Use the path name and delimiter that is appropriate for your operating system.
+Note: Use the path name and delimiter that is appropriate for your operating system.
 For example, in Solaris the Directory Name would appear as /opt/Adaptec/SpherasStorageDirectorServer.